BlockchainCommons/developer-web-site/_pages/sskr.md

 SSKR Envelopes are our preferred way to encode and share secrets, but you might use SSKR URs if you had a very constrained device or a very simple use case.
 The [test vectors](/sskr/vector/) page includes examples of both.

+## How to Get Started with SSKR

+You can easily incorporate SSKR into your project by using [an appropriate SSKR library](https://developer.blockchaincommons.com/sskr/#libraries) to shard your seed or other secret.
+However, we now instead suggest the use of SSKR Envelope to support the storage of metadata and multiple secrets.
+To fully support this, we suggest the following:

+1. Add support of [LifeHash](https://developer.blockchaincommons.com/lifehash/) for seeds in your UX, so that you can visually recognize seeds, making it easy to see when they have been reconstructed (or just transferred) correctly.
+2. Create a basic [`ur:envelope`](https://developer.blockchaincommons.com/envelope/) containing your seed, adding notes and date as metadata.
+You can use our [128-bit](https://developer.blockchaincommons.com/seed-128/) or [256-bit](https://developer.blockchaincommons.com/seed-256/) test seed for this purpose.
+3. Read your seed back.
+Throw out data that you don't need when you do so.
+4. Next, output your Envelope as a QR.
+Read that back in.
+5. Next, output your Envelope as an [Animated QR](https://developer.blockchaincommons.com/animated-qrs/).
+Read that back in.

+At this point you should have seeds that you know are interoperable thanks to the ability to check with LifeHash and the successful export and import in a variety of formats.
+You can now integrate SSKR as well:

+6. Integrate SSKR and export an SSKR Envelope of your seed as a 2-of-3 sharding.
+7. Test import with each of three combinations of two shares: AB, BC, and AC.
+8. Test a two-of-three groups 2-of-3 sharding, and import with a few different combination of two shares from two different groups, such as: A1A2B1B2, A2A3C2C3, and A1A3B2B3.
+9. Figure out what other metadata you'd like to include, such as seed name, seed creation date, and notes.
+Export your seed with this metadata, shard, and reconstruct

 ## Videos

 <table width="100%">